bobozaur/bobozaur/README.md

 - 👋 Hi, I’m @bobozaur
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Rust and Python
+- 💞️ I’m looking to collaborate on Rust
 - 📫 How to reach me: mirceapetrebogdan@gmail.com

 <!---